 Vegetarian Month

 All throughout the year, there seem to be dozens of holidays dedicated to meat.
-January is National Meat Month, May is National BBQ Meat (which typically means barbecuing meat), and May is also National Hamburger Month.
-So there are plenty of holidays celebrating the consumption of animal flesh.
+January is National Meat Month, May is National BBQ Month (which typically means barbecuing meat), and May is also National Hamburger Month.
+So, there are plenty of holidays celebrating the consumption of animal flesh.

-Unfortunately, there weren’t a whole lot of months dedicated to vegetarianism—at least not until now.
-Now October has been turned into Vegetarian Month.
+Unfortunately, there weren’t many months dedicated to vegetarianism—at least not until now.
+Now, October has been designated as Vegetarian Month.
 It’s the perfect month for people to celebrate their meat-free diet.
-It’s also the perfect month for people thinking about becoming a vegetarian to actually give it a try.
+It’s also the perfect month for those considering becoming vegetarian to give it a try.

 This month was first created during the 1970s as World Vegetarian Day.
-It was first established in 1977 by the North American Vegetarian Society and has been celebrated every October every year.
+It was established in 1977 by the North American Vegetarian Society and has been celebrated every October since then.

-It’s been a unique meat-free month, but then November was turned into Vegan Month.
-Now there are two back-to-back months dedicated to abstaining from meat products, although they do it differently.
+It’s been a unique meat-free month, but then November was designated as Vegan Month.
+Now there are two back-to-back months dedicated to abstaining from meat products, although they do so differently.

 Fun Facts About Vegetarianism

-• Approximately 80% of food poisoning cases are due to eating spoiled meat or meat products.
+• Approximately 80% of food poisoning cases are due to consuming spoiled meat or meat products.

-• The average American eats over 223 pounds of meat, and that doesn’t even include seafood.
+• The average American eats over 223 pounds of meat yearly, and that doesn’t even include seafood.

 • Studies have shown that a vegetarian diet could feed more people worldwide than meat-based diets.